Elliott-dev/SQL/README.md

 #### Data Analysis

-Once I had a complete database, I did the following:

 Once I got a complete database, I did the following:

 1. Listed the following details of each employee: employee number, last name, first name, sex, and salary.